 William to carry out first engagement since King’s diagnosis and Kate’s surgery

-The Prince of Wales will carry out his first official engagement since his father, the King, was diagnosed with cancer and his wife, the Princess of Wales, underwent surgery.
+The Prince of Wales is returning to public duties for the first time since his father, the King, was diagnosed with cancer and his wife, the Princess of Wales, underwent surgery.

-William, 41, will perform an investiture ceremony at Windsor Castle after temporarily stepping back from his royal role three weeks ago to juggle caring for his wife and their children following Kate’s operation.
+William will perform an investiture ceremony at Windsor Castle on Wednesday before attending a gala fundraising dinner for London’s Air Ambulance Charity in the evening.

+The 41-year-old prince temporarily stepped back from his royal role three weeks ago to juggle caring for his wife and their children following Kate’s operation.

 It is understood he is likely to undertake some duties on behalf of his father while Charles undergoes treatment, in addition to his own diary of engagements.